JelilFaisalAbudu/telegram_bot/README.md

 gem install Rspec
 ```

-Navigate into the spec folder and run the following at the console:
+Navigate into the project folder and run the following command in the console:

 ```console
 rspec